 WSDOT has prepared a set of crosswalk documents for programmatic environmental commitments to show who is responsible and how they will be implemented.
 For contract relevant ones, that means the Standard Specification, General Special Provision, or Standard Plan is identified.
-This allows project teams to focus on contract relevant commitments that are not covered by an existing specification; leading to the development of Special Provisions.
-Currently, crosswalk documents exist for:
+This allows project teams to focus on contract relevant commitments that are not covered by an existing specification, leading to the development of Special Provisions.
+The following crosswalk documents may be accessed through the WSDOT Environmental commitments & compliance webpage for:

-- NPDES Construction Stormwater General Permit. - General Hydraulic Project Approval for Bridge and Ferry Terminal Maintenance. - NPDES Waste Discharge Permit for Bridge Preparatory Washing Pre-Painting. - 2017 U.S. Army Corps of Engineers Nationwide Permits. - Compliance Implementing Agreement for Water Quality Standards. - Programmatic Biological Assessment Minimization Measures for U.S. Fish and Wildlife Service and the National Marine Fisheries Services. - Hydraulic Project Approval Template Commitments for Stream Simulation Culvert or Bridge Project.
+- NPDES Construction Stormwater General Permit (Transfer of Coverage). - General Hydraulic Project Approval for Bridge and Ferry Terminal Maintenance. - Documentation of Coverage for U.S. Army Corps of Engineers Nationwide Permits. - Programmatic Biological Assessment Minimization Measures for U.S. Fish and Wildlife Service and the National Marine Fisheries Services. - Hydraulic Project Approval Template Commitments for Stream Simulation Culvert or Bridge Project.

-590.02 Procedures for Incorporating Commitments Into Contracts
+590.02 Incorporate Environmental Commitments Into Contracts

-The following procedures found on the WSDOT Environmental commitments & compliance webpage web explain how to:
+The following procedures found on the WSDOT Environmental commitments & compliance webpage explain how to:

-- Assign responsibility to commitments which belong to the contractor (PRO590-a). - Document which commitments are covered by existing contract language (PRO590-b). - Prepare for and convene an Environmental Commitments Meeting (PRO590-c). - Prepare project special provisions (PRO590-d).
+- Assign responsibility to commitments which belong to the contractor (PRO590-a). - Prepare for and convene an Environmental Commitments Meeting (PRO590-c). - Prepare project special provisions (PRO590-d).